 - Investments & Wealth Institute Premier CE: Investments & Wealth Institute offers premier-quality education at a discounted rate to members.
 A benefit to choosing Institute education is that all in-person and online programs are guaranteed to be accepted for CE credit, and credit is automatically reported on your behalf.
 CE credit earned at in-person events will be reflected in your account approximately 2 weeks after the event.
 CE credit earned through online offerings will be reflected within 24–48 business hours.

-- Third-Party CE Sponsors: Third-party education providers can submit programs to be pre-accepted by the Institute for CE credit, and they MAY submit your attendance on your behalf.
+- Sponsored CE: Third-party education providers can submit programs to be pre-accepted by the Institute for CE credit, and they MAY submit your attendance on your behalf.
 Contact CE Sponsors directly to find out which of their offerings have been pre-accepted.
 If they do not submit CE credit on your behalf, you may update your CE record instantaneously via the CE credit reporting tool on the website by entering the Institute-assigned program ID number provided to you by the CE Sponsor.
 Note: Responsibility for continuing education may not be delegated by certificants to third-party sponsors and providers.
 All certificants are responsible for ensuring that the CE record on their Dashboard contains accurate CE credits by their renewal deadline.
 CE reported through third-party Sponsors and providers is subject to audit.

 - Self-Reported CE: CE through industry programs not yet accepted by the Institute can still count for CE credit as long as the topic covered is included on the Institute’s Accepted CE Topics list set forth below.
 Complete and submit the CE Submittal Form along with the required documentation listed below:

 - CONTENT: Final agenda from CE provider with attended sessions marked (for conferences only) and program/session description(s) from CE provider

 - CLOCK TIME: Documentation of 50-minute-minimum session/program length from CE provider